sashly/miniRT/README.md

 ![miniRT](./_pics/jpg/screenshort03.jpg)

 ## Description
-The goal of your program is to generate images using the _Raytracing protocol_.
+The goal of this project is to generate images using the _Raytracing protocol_.
 Those computer generated images will each represent a scene, as seen from a specific angle and position, defined